WanionTechnologies/Encryptable/docs/concepts/NO_PASSWORD_STORAGE.md

 ## 🎬 Conclusion

 Encryptable Framework sets a new standard for authentication security by eliminating password hash storage entirely.
-This approach removes a major attack vector and enables true zero-knowledge authentication for modern applications.
+This approach removes a major attack vector and enables strong request-scoped (transient) knowledge authentication for modern applications.